Dale Morgan – Chairman

 As a result of his strong networking abilities, experience and wealth of business contacts Dale was promoted to Head of the Small Business Service before leaving in 2001 and moving on to create a similar team for Reed in Partnership PLC.

-Dale set up The Consultancy Home Counties Ltd (TCHC) after he won a contract to deliver the Employer Training Pilot in 2003 as an Embedded Broker.
+Dale set up TCHC Group Limited after he won a contract to deliver the Employer Training Pilot in 2003 as an Embedded Broker.
 Because of his "hands on" knowledge he has subsequently won and delivered three other contracts for the LSC prior to being awarded the Train to Gain contract in the East of England.

-After many successful years as TCHC’s Chief Executive, Dale has recently been appointed Chairman of TCHC Group.
+After many successful years as TCHC Group’s Chief Executive, Dale was appointed Chairman of TCHC Group Ltd in 2017.

 Barbara Morgan – Director